 ‘Another lockdown?
 Well, I didn’t see this coming.
 I think like most I assumed that schools had closed before, it couldn’t possibly happen again.
 Yet it did.
 Challenges ensued, teaching online and homeschooling my own children simultaneously.. but I have found many positive outcomes to share.

 Currently, I am a year one teacher, with 30 children aged between 5 and 6 years old; I am a mother of two daughters, 8 and 4 years old.
 This commenced my additional career as a juggler, technician and mental health expert..

-I don't remember much of that first lesson.
+I don’t remember much of that first lesson.
 It went so quickly.
-I had only planned for a 20 minute story and input to easy them in gently.
-But is lasted longer.
+I had only planned for a 20-minute story and input to ease them in gently.
+But it lasted longer.
 I logged off and thought WOW, those students are pretty incredible.
 Since then every morning their smiles via zoom, the work I am sent from them and the emails parents have sent really do still mean everything.
-I think my personal highlight so far is how whole families have got involved with topics I have set.
+I think my personal highlight so far is how whole families have gotten involved with topics I have set.
 We spent many weeks learning all about London, at the end of the topic, I asked the children to complete a project.
-It could be anything they wanted based on London.
-At show and tell on zoom that week; Mums, Dads and Grandparents who had all shared in this experience turned up.
-I remember receiving an email for a parent who said 'thank you for this project, we completed it as a family and has so much fun'.
+It could be anything they wanted to be based on London.
+At the show-and-tell on zoom that week; Mums, Dads and Grandparents who had all shared in this experience turned up.
+I remember receiving an email from a parent who said ‘thank you for this project, we completed it as a family and has so much fun.
 Moments like this make it all worth it.